Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 How to Support a Strong Friend Who May Be Struggling

-Now that you understand the importance of a casual check-in with friends, it’s essential to know how to support a strong friend who may be struggling.
+Now that you understand the importance of a casual check-in with friends, you must know how to support a strong friend who may be struggling.

 Checking up on your friends can be tricky, especially when they’re not used to opening up or asking for help.
 But don’t let that discourage you from reaching out and showing empathy.